ewelinab/BitBucketAutomation/README.md

 ```

-## Prerequsite
+## How to run

-Need to add env variable either as system env, or into .env file
+### Prerequisites

+Before running the tests, ensure the following environment variables are added either as system environment variables or in the .env file:

 ```bash
 BITBUCKET_USERNAME=""